-- A contestant will be penalised each time the following occurs:
+A contestant will be penalised each time the following occurs: 1 Point

-- 1 Point

-- ☐ too slow (per gait)

 - over-bridled (per manoeuvre)

 - □ out of frame (per manoeuvre)

-- □ break of gait at walk or trot for two (2) strides or less.
+- $\Box$ break of gait at walk or trot for two (2) strides or less.

 - 3 Points

 - wrong lead or out of lead

 - □ draped reins (per manoeuvre)

-- $\hfill\square$ break of gait at lope
+- □ break of gait at lope

 - □ break of gait at lope except when correcting an incorrect lead

-- out of lead or cross-cantering more than two strides when changing leads
+- $\hfill\square$ out of lead or cross-cantering more than two strides when

+- changing leads

-- trotting more than three strides when making a simple lead change
+trotting more than three strides when making a simple lead change

-- $\hfill\square$ severe disturbance of any obstacle.
+- □ severe disturbance of any obstacle.

 - 5 Points

 - □ blatant disobedience (kick, bite, buck, rear etc.) for each occurrence.

-- 10 points

-unnatural ranch horse appearance (Horse's tail is obvious and consistently carried in an unnatural manner in every manoeuvre).
-Off-Pattern (OP) Placed below horses performing all manoeuvres
+- unnatural ranch horse appearance (Horse's tail is obvious and consistently carried in an unnatural manner in every manoeuvre). - Off-Pattern (OP) Placed below horses performing all manoeuvres eliminates manoeuvre or adds manoeuvres

-- □ eliminates manoeuvre or adds manoeuvres - □ incomplete manoeuvre - use of two hands (except junior horses shown in a Snaffle bit/Hackamore) - more than one (1) finger between split reins or any fingers between Romal reins (except in the two-rein).
+- □ incomplete manoeuvre - use of two hands (except junior horses shown in a Snaffle bit/Hackamore) - □ more than one (1) finger between split reins or any fingers between Romal reins (except in the two-rein).